0xor0ne/awesome-list/README.md

 * [pwndocker][458]: docker environment for pwn in ctf.
 * [pwninit][457]: automate starting binary exploit challenges.
 * [pwntools][71]: framework and exploit development library.
+* [ronin-exploits][663]: A Ruby micro-framework for writing and running exploits and payloads.
 * [ROPGadget][159]: search your gadgets on your binaries to facilitate your ROP exploitation.
 * [ropr][247]: fast multithreaded ROP Gadget finder.